If you are thinking about getting a Sarplaninac, this is the first thing you want to know: is this dog dangerous?

-My answer is NO!
-I stand by the old saying: “There are no bad dogs, only bad owners!”
+My answer is NO. I always stand by the old saying: there are no bad dogs, only bad owners.

-However, there are situations where the Sarplaninac will show hostility, usually when an unfamiliar person or a threat enters the territory.
-In those moments, the innate guardian instinct takes over.
+Of course, the Sarplaninac will fight back if a stranger or a threat enters its territory.
+In those moments, their instinct takes over.

 Is it Fear or Real Aggression?

-Knowing the difference between a fearful dog and one that is truly aggressive is vital.
+You need to know the difference between a scared dog and a truly aggressive one.

-An overly aggressive dog is not only a danger to its surroundings but also to the family itself because the owner has no control over it.
-In most cases, the solution is euthanasia.
+An unstable dog like this is a danger to everyone, including its own family, because the owner has no control.
+Most of the time, the only solution left is euthanasia.

 The most risky combinations: Caucasian Shepherd – Kangal – Alabai.